hyesunyun/llm-meta-analysis/README.md

 ### Running Evaluation/Calculating Metrics

 After getting all the outputs from the models, you can get the metrics by running `evaluation/evaluate_output.py`.
 This script will output several different types of metrics:
-- number of times the model produced "unknown" answer when it was actually "known" by human annotators
+- number of times the model produced "unknown" answer when it was actually "known" according to reference answers
+- number of times the reference produced "unknown" answers
 - accuracy
     - exact match: an instance is counted as correct if all the parts are correct
     - partial match: an instance is counted as correct even if only part of the answers are correct
+- f score (only for `outcome_type` task)
+- percentage of model ICOs that have enough data to compute point estimates compared with reference data (only for `binary_outcomes` and `continuous_outcome` tasks)
+- point estimates: log odds ratio for `binary_outcomes` task and standardized mean differences for `continuous_outcome` task
-- mean absolute error, mean squared error, and root mean squared error (only for `binary_outcomes` and `continuous_outcome` tasks)
+- mean absolute error and standard error of the mean absolute error (only for `binary_outcomes` and `continuous_outcome` tasks)
+- total number of ICOs with chunked input (only for `binary_outcomes` and `continuous_outcome` tasks)

 Example script for running `evaluate_output.py`:
 ```bash